JorgeCastilloPrz/hiroaki/README.md

                                   "    \"name\": \"Some source\"\n" +
                                   "  }\n" +
                                   "}\n"))
-            // Ofc you can also pass a fileBody("GetNews.json") }
+}
 ```
 You can use the functions `never()`, `once()`, `twice()`, `times(num)`, `atLeast`, and `atMost` for the times param.